-This advanced group is open to experienced counsellors and psychotherapists from different therapeutic approaches, orientations and trainings.
-It is an ongoing integrative group, meeting 6 times per year, and it has been running since 2012 in varying configurations and with various members.
+This ongoing integrative group for counsellors and psychotherapists from different therapeutic approaches, orientations and trainings, meeting 6 times per year, has been running since 2019 in varying configurations and with various members.

-There is an established group dynamic and cohesion, and as new participants you, me and the existing group would have to work with how you would fit into that to develop a new shape and a new group.
+There is an established group dynamic and cohesion, and as new participants join, you, me and the existing group would have to work with how you would fit into that, to develop a new shape and a new group.

-Three participants have been with the group since the beginning (all three are experienced TA therapists).
-Two embodied-relational therapists joined a couple of years ago.
-Other members have been from various modalities, including Gestalt, transpersonal, Core Process.
+The group invites new members from April 2023.
+Two participants have been with the group since the beginning, others joined since then.
+Most members come from integrative training backgrounds, but there is considerable diversity and richness in different orientations.
 There is a solid emphasis on the relational dynamic between client and therapist, including transference, countertransference and enactments.

-Currently we have one man and six women, so potential male participants are especially welcome.
+Currently we have one man and four women.

 Format and ways of working